EliotKhachi/publicZk/202311180510/README.md

 3. A secure connection between your disk and your computer.
 This can be physical or remote.

 ## Steps For File Transfer
 1. Plug your external disk into your computer.
-Let's call it `/dev/sda1`.
+Run `sudo fdisk -l` to find out what it's called.
+Let's suppose it is `/dev/sda1`.
 2. Format it to match the file system of your root partition.
 I'll be using "ext4"...
 WARNING THIS WILL WIPE YOUR DISK: `sudo mkfs.ext4 /dev/sda1`
 3. Mount the disk to a directory on your computer.